 Disney is the latest company to wade into the film and TV streaming game with Disney+ - or Disney Plus if you prefer - a new streaming service that will let you watch all of the Mouse House's best and brightest in one place.

-It's out now in some countries, and with movies ranging from cartoon classics and Pixar's finest through to Star Wars and Marvel - not to mention a bevy of exclusive new TV shows - Disney+ looks set to seriously shake up streaming.
+It's out now in some countries, including the UK and US, and with movies ranging from cartoon classics and Pixar's finest through to Star Wars and Marvel - not to mention a bevy of exclusive new TV shows - Disney+ looks set to seriously shake up streaming.
 Here's what you need to know.

 How much does it cost?

 Disney+ costs £5.99/$6.99/€6.99 per month for a rolling subscription, or £59.99/$69.99/€69.99 for an annual subscription.
 As with other markets, this price undercuts several rivals (including Netflix) by offering up to four simultaneous streams, 4K content and unlimited downloads on up to ten devices for no extra cost.#